 Continuous assessment of natural forest conditions.
 In order to fully understand the role of natural forests at landscape level and to meaningfully classify the PFE, there is a need to continuously monitor forest resources at a national and/or subnational or landscape scale.
-This include measurement of forest conditions including quality, growth and development through making repeated measurements of trees in permanently defined areas of forest or permanent sample plots (PSPs).
-Such assessment includes, inter alia (FAO 1998):
+This include measurement of forest conditions including quality, growth and development through making repeated measurements of trees in permanently defined areas of forest or permanent sample plots.